rmsrosa/blog_comments/README.md

-# website_comments
+# Blog's comments

-Repo to keep the comments for my personal website and handled by utterances
+Repo to keep the comments on my blog, at my personal website.